Genie (feral child): Language

 In many cases, the scientists used Genie's language development to help them gauge her overall psychological state.
 For instance, she consistently confused the pronouns you and me, often saying, "Mama love you" while pointing to herself, which Curtiss attributed to a manifestation of her inability to distinguish who she was from who someone else was.
 The scientists especially noted that she often understood conceptual information even if she lacked the grammar to express it, which they wrote demonstrated that she had greater cognitive abilities than most children in congruous phases of language acquisition.
 In some instances, learning a new aspect of language played a direct role in furthering her development.
 At the time she learned to say, "May I have [example]" as a ritual phrase she was also learning how to use money, and Curtiss wrote that this phrase gave her the ability to ask for payment and fueled her desire to make money, causing her to take a more active role in performing activities which would lead to a monetary reward.

-At the start of testing Genie's voice was still extremely high-pitched and soft, which linguists believed accounted for some of her abnormal expressive language, and the scientists worked very hard to improve it.
+At the start of testing Genie's voice was still extremely high-pitched and soft, which linguists believed accounted for some of her abnormal expressive language, and the scientists worked hard to improve it.
 Her voice gradually became moderately lower and louder, although it remained unusually high and soft, and she began to better articulate words.
 Despite this she consistently deleted or substituted sounds, making her extremely difficult to understand.
 The scientists believed she was often unaware of her pronunciation, but on other occasions she produced haplologies which were clearly intentional and would only speak more clearly if firmly, explicitly requested to; Curtiss attributed the latter to her trying to say as little as possible and still be understood.
 Eventually Curtiss and Marilyn convinced her to stop attempting her most extreme haplologies, but she continued to delete sounds when possible, causing linguists following the case to refer to her as "the Great Abbreviator".